 Whether certain behaviours of individuals working in financial services, particularly outside of the workplace, fall under the FCA’s supervision’s remit is much debated; what’s not is the regulator’s belief that ‘non-financial misconduct can amount to a breach of our [FCA] conduct rules’.

-In this practical, scenario-based in-person training session, delivered by regulatory and employment lawyers who have dealt with non-financial misconduct issues firsthand, you’ll learn how to navigate the challenges of investigating NFM in your firm, understand when NFM might breach the conduct rules and assess the impact of NFM on the fit and proper assessment.
+In this practical, scenario-based, in-person training session, delivered by regulatory and employment lawyers who have dealt with non-financial misconduct issues firsthand, you’ll learn how to navigate the challenges of investigating NFM in your firm, understand when NFM might breach the conduct rules and assess the impact of NFM on the fit and proper assessment.

 Immediately after the training, you will receive a zip folder of key resources and checklists referred to in the training session which you can use to help you enhance your policies, processes, and practices around NFM.